-8.0 The Designated Teacher for Looked After and Previously Looked After Children

-- The Governing Board must appoint a designated teacher (in non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after. - Designated teachers will have responsibility for promoting the educational achievement of children/ young people who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - Birmingham Children's Trust has ongoing responsibilities to the young people who cease to be looked after and become care leavers.
-That includes keeping in touch with them, preparing an assessment of their needs and appointing a personal adviser who develops a pathway plan with the young person.
-This plan describes how Birmingham Children's Trust will support the care leaver to participate in education or training.

-Promoting the educational outcomes of children with a social worker

-Virtual school head role extension to children with a social worker - GOV.UK (www.gov.uk)

-- Children with a social worker may face barriers to education because of complex circumstances - Effective support for children with a social worker needs education settings and local authorities to work together.
-All agencies can play a crucial role in establishing a culture where every child is able to make progress. - Education settings and local authorities will have different responsibilities but establishing shared priorities can help to drive change for children.
+In our school the Designated Teacher is: 8.0 The Designated Teacher for Looked After Name: Amanda Carter and Previously Looked After Children Our Designated Teacher will: The governing body must appoint a designated • Work with the Virtual School to teacher (in non-maintained schools and colleges an • provide the most appropriate appropriately trained teacher should take the lead) support utilising the pupil premium and should work with local authorities to promote the plus to ensure they meet the needs educational achievement of registered pupils who are identified in the child's personal looked after. education plan.
+Designated teachers will have responsibility for promoting the educational achievement of children/ Work with the Virtual School headteacher to promote the young people who have left care through adoption, educational achievement of special guardianship or child arrangement orders or previously looked after children. who were adopted from state care outside England In non-maintained schools and and Wales. • Birmingham Children's Trust colleges, an appropriately trained • has ongoing teacher should take the lead. responsibilities to the young people who cease to be looked after and become care leavers.
+That includes Our school will work with partners to keeping in touch with them, preparing an assessment effectively identify the needs of children of their needs and appointing a personal adviser who with a social worker and ensure they develops a pathway plan with the young person.
+This can access interventions that make a plan describes how Birmingham Children's Trust will difference to their education support the care leaver to participate in education or training.
+DSLs will keep the details of the Promoting the educational outcomes of children with Birmingham Children's Trust Personal Advisor appointed to guide and support a social worker the care leaver and will liaise with them as necessary regarding any issues of Virtual school head role extension to children with a concern affecting the care leaver. social worker - GOV.UK (www.gov.uk) The Virtual School Head Teacher has Children with a social worker may face barriers to non-statutory responsibility for the education because of complex circumstances strategic oversight of the educational Effective support for children with a social worker attendance, attainment and progress of needs education settings and local authorities to children with a social worker work together.
+All agencies can play a crucial role in establishing a culture where every child is able to make progress.
+Education settings and local authorities will have different responsibilities but establishing shared priorities can help to drive change for children.
 Virtual school heads should identify and engage with key professionals such as designated Safeguarding Leads, social workers, headteachers, governors, Special Educational Needs Co-ordinators, mental health leads, other local authority officers, including Designated Social Care Officers for SEND, where they exist. to help them to understand the role they have in improving outcomes for children.

-In our school the Designated Teacher is: Name: Amanda Carter

-Our Designated Teacher will:

-- Work with the Virtual School to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - Work with the Virtual School headteacher to promote the educational achievement of previously looked after children. - In non-maintained schools and colleges, an appropriately trained teacher should take the lead.

-Our school will work with partners to effectively identify the needs of children with a social worker and ensure they can access interventions that make a difference to their education

-DSLs will keep the details of the Birmingham Children's Trust Personal Advisor appointed to guide and support the care leaver and will liaise with them as necessary regarding any issues of concern affecting the care leaver.

-The Virtual School Head Teacher has non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of children with a social worker